XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/troubleshooting/understanding-log-messages.md

 Check the `[insight]` stanza in your `rippled`'s config file and confirm that you have network connectivity from your `rippled` server to your StatsD server.

-This error has no other impact on the `rippled` server, which should continue to operate as normal except for the sending of StatsD metrics.
+This error has no other impact on the `rippled` server, which should continue to work as normal except for the sending of StatsD metrics.

 ## Connection reset by peer